Gerhard Ritter: Acts against regime

 Ritter was a devout Lutheran and became a member of the Confessing Church, a group of dissenting Lutherans that resisted the Nazi-inspired and Nazi-imposed "Aryan Christianity" during the 1930s.

 In 1938, Ritter was the only faculty member at Freiburg to attend the funeral of Edmund Husserl, who was considered the founder of the modern philosophical school of phenomenology.
 Husserl had been on the faculty at the University of Freiburg until the Nazis in 1933 caused him to be dismissed because of his Jewish origins.
 Husserl was then also prevented from publishing his works.

 Ritter's presence at the funeral of Husserl has been widely interpreted ever since as an act of quiet courage and political protest against the Nazi regime.
 After the Kristallnacht pogrom, Ritter wrote in a letter to his mother, "What we have experienced over the last two weeks all over the country is the most shameful and most dreadful thing that has happened for a long time".

 In 1938, Ritter delivered a series of lectures in Jena attacking Friedrich Nietzsche.
 The lectures were intended by Ritter to be a form of indirect protest of the Nazi regime.

 1938 historicism debate with Meinecke

 In 1938, Ritter became involved in a major debate with Friedrich Meinecke over "historism".
 Meinecke argued in favor of the idea of celebrating the "valuable individual quality" of all the phenomena of history, which was judged not by universal standards but only in regard to their own values.
-Ritter attacked that position by arguing that without universal notions of values of good and evil and judging all historical phenomena by their own standards was to abandon all ideas of morality applicable to all times and places.
+Ritter attacked that position by arguing that, without universal notions of values of good and evil, judging all historical phenomena by their own standards was to abandon all ideas of morality applicable to all times and places.